 • Action 5: Update Google Sheet (1 task)

 = 5 tasks per order.
-At 30 orders per day, that's 4,500 tasks per month -- the Professional plan with 2,000 tasks falls far short.
+At 30 orders per day, that's 4,500 tasks per month -- a Professional plan sized at 2,000 tasks falls far short, and you have to move the slider up.

 2. Premium Apps Cost Extra (Indirectly)